 How would you describe Gender Free World to someone new to the brand?

 Gender Free World is a shopping space where we like to focus on fit.
 We will not ask and do not care what your gender definition is.

 What makes your clothes different?

 Our shirts are designed as a halfway house between bespoke and off the peg.
 If you want one of our shirts we hope our customers, after having checked out the size guide, will have confidence when buying one knowing that we have taken into account the variations in bodies.
-We have 3 different body shape templates and 7 sizes.
+We have 4 different body shape templates and 7 or 8 sizes per shape.
 Charlie: classic fit, for those who have similar proportioned hips and shoulders.
 Will fit woman and some men.
 Billie sizes are made to accommodate a larger bust..
 Alex for those with wider hips and larger bottoms.
-Because we have 21 variations per shirt design (more than any other manufacturer we think) our shirts will fit better.
+Drew is for those with longer torsos, narrow hips and broad shoulders.
+Because we have 29 variations per shirt design (more than any other manufacturer we think) our shirts will fit better.

 Who has been particularly important to the founding of GFW?